 For many people with mental health issues, getting back to old routines while sober can heighten the anxiety and stress levels, and it can result in intense cravings for drugs and alcohol.
 However, because you are on the journey to recovery, you should avoid thinking so much about the negatives – otherwise, a relapse is likely to happen.

 Make sure to find the time to do something positive in your day, such as meditation and setting up exercise routines to clear your head.

 Take the time to help someone else

-The process of rehab involves you talking and thinking about the activities you can do to help your own journey, but helping others can also be a good way of achieving that.
-This allows you to give and receive encouragement from others, as well as share valuable experiences.
+The process of rehab involves you talking and thinking about the activities you can do to improve your own journey, but helping others can also be a good way of achieving that.
+This allows you to give and receive encouragement from others, as well as valuable share experiences.
 It also helps you to reflect on your own goals and struggle to attain sobriety, making the petty worries you have fade away.

 Most of these are through support groups such as AA (Alcoholics Anonymous).
 They usually request senior members to give advice to younger members and help them on their journey.
-You can also participate in other activities that give back to the community, such as volunteering in a children’s home, visiting and assisting seniors, volunteering at animal shelters, as well as serving others through community initiatives.
+You can also participate in other activities that offer back to the community, such as volunteering in a children’s home, visiting and assisting seniors, volunteering at animal shelters, as well as serving others through community initiatives.

-These activities will help you feel more satisfied, and may be the feeling you need to maintain your sobriety.
+These activities will help you feel more satisfied and maybe the feeling you need to maintain your sobriety.

 Always be alert for relapse signs